PrestaShop/prestashop-specs/content/1.7/back-office/orders/delivery-slips/view-delivery-slips.md

 2) Delivery number

 Input field for the delivery number, by default has a number entered: "1".
 Has a tooltip: "The next delivery slip will begin with this number and then increase with each additional slip.".
+Only numbers are allowed in this field, entering any other characters, when saving will show an error: "This value is not valid.".

 3) Enable product image